dcblogdev/pdo-wrapper/README.md

 The above query will return the username from the members table where the memberID and email match.
 The memberID and email is passed seperartly in an array.

+Instead of passing in an id and email to the query directly a placeholder is used :id and :email then an array is passed the keys in the array matches the placeholder and is bound, so the database will get both the query and the bound data.

 Data returned from the query will be returns as an object this can be changed by passing a third param to the select containing PDO::FETCH_ASSOC.

 To use the object loop through it, a typical example: